People often ask “Why do they stay with the abuser?”

 Supported by the San Jose Museum of Quilts and Textiles and Santa Clara Valley Quilt Association, you need no sewing or quilting experience to join.
 Materials are provided free!
-Open to NDS clients (and their children 12 yrs and older accompanied by the parent).
+Open to clients of Next Door Solutions (and their children 12 yrs and older accompanied by the parent).

 Self-Sufficiency Support Groups